Inclusive

 Language Guide

 NC State strives to foster an environment that welcomes, includes and empowers every member of the Wolfpack.
-Follow the guidelines on this page to help make sure your writing supports this strategic goal.
+Follow the guidelines on this page to help make sure your writing supports our strategic goals.

 Communicators have the power to shape perception and serve as catalysts for improving their organizations.
-Words and images have the power to either perpetuate wrongs or advance equity and inclusion.
+Words and images have the power to make people feel more welcome, supported and respected.
 Small communication choices can have a great impact.
 In the following sections, we provide guidance to help NC State’s communicators ensure they are being as inclusive as possible.

 NC State’s editorial style is based on The Associated Press Stylebook, with exceptions and additions as noted in NC State’s editorial guidelines.
-When this style guide conflicts with AP style, follow this guide.
-To resolve questions of spelling, AP recommends using Webster’s New World College Dictionary.
-We give key recommendations from AP interspersed with guidelines specific to NC State.
+When our style guidelines conflict with AP style, follow NC State style and the recommendations in this guide.
+To resolve questions of spelling, AP recommends using Merriam-Webster.
+Below we give key recommendations from AP interspersed with guidelines specific to NC State

 Guiding Philosophy

 Language is constantly evolving, which makes it challenging to keep up with the details of communicating to and about different groups of people.
 A perspective rooted in cultural humility helps.
 Cultural humility is a framework based on the premises that everyone has a distinct perspective, and everyone’s perspective matters.
-Other components of cultural humility include a lifelong commitment to self-evaluation, a commitment to mitigating power imbalances and partnership with those who advocate for others (Tervalon & Murray-Garcia, 1998).
+Other components of cultural humility include a lifelong commitment to self-evaluation, a readiness to learn about differences and an openness to the possibility of being more conscientious and understanding.

 As a practice rooted in cultural humility, consider including statements such as the following in your messaging: